collective/collective.tabr/README.txt

 Customizing
 -----------

-Styling is based on the `CSS Sliding Doors`_ technique explained by Douglas Bowman.
 CSS is available in the ``tabr`` skin layer for customization, as are the example images for the CSS.

 Dependencies